ariane-sessego/Identifying_multiple_causes_of_death_through_VAs_similarity_indexes/README.md

-This contains the script to compute the similarity indexes replicate the the results presented in  "Studying multiple causes of death in the absence of death certificates: contribution of an index of similarity"
+This contains the script to compute the similarity indexes replicate the the results presented in  "Studying multiple causes of death through verbal autopsies: The contribution of a similarity index"

 #### The scripts are in R version : 2024.04.04